 Festival season is the most awaited time of the year for every Indian.
 Starting in October with auspicious Navratri, the festival season begins in October.
 This is among those few times when people forget about every other tension and stress happening in their life and enjoy the festivals.

 Indian culture is all about forgiveness and letting things go.
 During this time, people forget the differences between others and join each other to celebrate these days.
 Though the rejoicing begins from Navratri, the most awaited day is the day of Deepawali.

 Not just for celebration, but this day holds a special place in Hinduism and the entire Indian culture.
 This is the day when Lord Rama, returned to their homeland Ayodhya after completing their exile along with their wife Sita and their brother Laxman.

 The entire festivals last for five days starting from the 13th day of the dark half of Ashvinaand last till the second light half of Karttika.
 As per Hindu mythology, Lord Ram returned to their home after fourteen years.
 To celebrate their return, the entire city of Ayodhya was decorated with lamps.

-To celebrate their return, the entire nation lights lamps, decorate their homes, shops and every other place.
-Every part of the nation is lit up with bright lights giving this festival the title of ‘The Festival of Lights’.
-The celebration is not just to rejoice the return of our Lord Rama, but the victory of good over evil.
+To celebrate their return, the entire nation lights lamps and decorates their homes, shops and every other place.
+Every part of the nation is lit up with bright lights giving this festival the title of ‘The Festival of Lights.
+The celebration is not just to rejoice in the return of our Lord Rama, but the victory of good over evil.

 The five-day celebration begins with Dhanteras and ends with Bhai Dooj.
 Each day has its own cultural significance and has a valuable life lesson as well.